top of page

 On social media posts, some committee members and club members are pointing out to anyone enquiring about puppies, that they must go to the LCGB for a reputable breeder.
 There is a suggestion that if a breeder does not belong to the club they are not reputable.
 One of the committee members, wrote this under a recommendation about us some time ago.
 One example of the comments here.
 Alan and I take this very personally as it is outright discrimination.
 Coming from an approved organisation is very unprofessional to express their perjorative attitude.
 As breeders, we have shown our commitment to the breed in our actions, we have always carried out health tests and been honest and upfront about what we do.
 Unfortunatley, I can't say the same for some of them.

-The DISCRIMINATORY Leonberger Club of Great Britain!
+The DISCRIMINATORY & Disreputable Leonberger Club of Great Britain!

 June 2022